LammersInsects/dbqcp/README.md

 There can be duplicity, i.e. multiple values for the same attribute (=field) of the same subject.
 How this duplicity is handled, is controlled by the user.
 By default, the latest record for each subject-field-value combination is used.

-The database output is written in semicolon-separated CSV format to the disk as `<filename>.db.csv` in the working directory.
+The database output is written in semicolon-separated CSV format to the disk as `<file.base.name>.db.csv` in the working directory.

 Using the same example as above, the file would look like this:
 ```R